jquintus/EFLite/README.md

 ## Switching between Linux and Windows

 I wrote this using Windows Subsystem for Linux (WSL).
 As such, I went back and forth between editing/running the code in Linux (vim) and Windows (vim/VSCode).

-Prior to debugging from VSCode you need to run `dotnet restore` on windows.
-And then to switch back to running on Linux run the `dotnet restore` command again on Linux.
+When switching from one to the other, things may not work unless you run the `dotnet restore` command.
+This is required in the following circumstances:

+* Building/debugging in VSCode after switching from Linux
+* Running cake (`build.ps1` or `build.sh`) when switching

+*Note:* that this only impacted me because I was editing the **same copy** of the project from both environments.
+Had I checked out either the Linux or Windows version to another directory, I would not have had to run restore.